 Completed in 1834 and named in honor of President James Monroe, Fort Monroe is recognized as the largest stone fort ever built in the United States.
 Nicknamed “Freedom’s Fortress,” this Union-held fortification provided a safe haven for hundreds of runaway slaves during the Civil War.
 It was also the site where the Army of the Potomac landed before beginning the march toward Richmond during the Peninsula Campaign.

-Fort Monroe's history is interpreted for visitors in its Casemate Museum.
+Fort Monroe’s history is interpreted for visitors in its Casemate Museum.
 Walking tours of the fort are available during the summer months.
-(See Fort Monroe-Casemate Museum and Chamberlin Hotel listings.)
+(See Fort Monroe-Casemate Museum listing.)

-Fort Monroe became a part of the National Park System on November 1, 2011, after more than 150 years as an active army post.
+Fort Monroe became a National Monument on November 1, 2011, after more than 150 years as an active army post.